sashka/tools/README.md

 * check_response_time - a scripts to measure connecting time and transfer time for web pages.
 * copyenv - script to copy your valuable environment settings like .screenrc & ssh's authorized_keys file to another host.

-### openvz: ###

-* vzcreate.sh - script to create openvz containers and setting reasonable persystem defaults.
-* addnat.sh - script to add SNAT to container with ip from private network
-* fwdport.sh - script to forward port from host's external ip into container's internal network